 Minnesota Dentist Loan Forgiveness program

-Dentists in Minnesota can also can take advantage of state assistance for student loans.
-Under the Minnesota Dentist Loan Forgiveness program, dentists who have at least 25 percent of patient visits coming from public programs or are on a sliding scale fee can get up to $30,000 in student loan repayment assistance.
+Dentists in Minnesota can also take advantage of state assistance for student loans.
+Under the Minnesota Dentist Loan Forgiveness program, dentists who have at least 25% of patient visits coming from public programs or are on a sliding scale fee can get up to $30,000 in student loan repayment assistance.
 Qualified dentists must serve a minimum of three years.
 Dentists, as well as dental students and dentists in residents, may qualify.

 Minnesota also offers state assistance for student loans for veterinarians, mental health and allied healthcare professionals.